 BUILDING COMMUNITIES WHERE WE ALL CAN THRIVE.

-Compassionate Capitol Region’s keystone program is the facilitated conversation forums around the social issues that affect a community, city or county that can improve understanding among different points of view.
+Compassionate Capital Region’s keystone program is the facilitated conversation forums around the social issues that affect a community, city or county that can improve understanding among different points of view.
 This can take the shape of:

 Bringing people together for conversation and to understand one another’s story and viewpoint